Childcare jobs are open to both men and women of all ages and from all communities. They include jobs in:

-Alternatively if you have any questions regarding the sessions or process you can contact PACEY on 01223 714 657 or email [email protected].
+Alternatively, if you have any questions regarding the sessions or process you can contact PACEY by email at firstname.lastname@example.org.

-At the end of the pre-registration course, dates will be given for the childminding training course.
+At the end of the pre-registration session, dates will be given for the childminding training course.
 You will be given all the information required to book onto this course.

 There is a subsidised contribution of £115 to pay towards the training.

 What is included in the training

 - Support during the training and by telephone and email between sessions.

 If however you haven’t registered within six months of completing the course, you will need to pay the full cost of the course.